ErpNetDocs/tech/advanced/calculated-attributes/operators/lte.md

 | Return Value          | If attribute1 <= attribute2 the returned value is True, if else - the operator returns False.                                                          |

 > [!NOTE]
+>
+> Make sure the attributes which are compared have the same type.
+>
-> Ensure that the attributes which are compared have the same type.
-For example, Parameter 1 and Parameter 2 must be both integers, or doubles, or decimals, or datetime.
+> For example, Parameter 1 and Parameter 2 must be both integers, or doubles, or decimals, or datetime.

-See the example in @(Compare Unit Price And The Standard Unit Price).
+See the example in **[Compare unit price and the standard unit price](https://docs.erp.net/tech/advanced/calculated-attributes/examples/compare-unit-and-standard-unit-price.html)**.

 ## Example